PichardRarker/guitar-tuition/README.md

 ## 💡: Resources I've found useful

 * [MartyMusic](https://www.youtube.com/@MartyMusic) (YouTube) – nice guy with some great beginner-friendly song tabs and technique videos.
-* [JustinGuitar](https://www.youtube.com/@justinguitar) (YouTube and personal website) – more beginner friendly lessons
+* [JustinGuitar](https://www.youtube.com/@justinguitar) (YouTube and personal website) – more beginner friendly lessons.
 * [Ultimate-guitar.com](https://www.ultimate-guitar.com) – loads of free song tabs.
-Be careful to pick tabs which are highly voted – there’s loads of inaccurate tabs out there
+Be careful to pick tabs which are highly voted – there’s loads of inaccurate tabs out there.
 * [Filippo Dall’Asta’s “Learn how to improvise on guitar in 30 days”](https://www.udemy.com/course/learn-how-to-improvise-on-guitar)  – this is a paid course for learning the basics of music theory as applied to guitar.
 I did this course during the COVID lockdown to brush up on theory, and found it really helpful.
-* Google metronome – Google has an in-built metronome, if you want to practice playing in time (strongly recommend that you do this!)
+* Google metronome – Google has an in-built metronome, if you want to practice playing in time (strongly recommend that you do this!).
 * [Reverb.com](https://reverb.com/uk) – basically eBay for musicians.
-Great for picking up second-hand gear at a reduced price
+Great for picking up second-hand gear at a reduced price.

 ## ⚙️: Beginner's gear

 * `Plectrum` (or pick) – small bit of plastic you use to hit the strings.
 Some guitarists just use their fingers, but it’s good to experiment with playing with a pick to see what you prefer.
 Picks come in a variety of thicknesses, to suit different styles and personal preferences.
 Just buy a variety pack to see what you like – they aren’t expensive.
 * `Tuner`.
 Nowadays you can download a variety of free phone apps for tuning your guitar.
 These use the sounds your guitar makes to provide corrective feedback, and so are only accurate if played in a quiet space.
 A better way to tune is to use a device that actually connects to your guitar (using the same cable you’d use to connect your guitar to your amp).
 These can provide accurate results in any environment.
 * `Capo` – a small plastic or metal clamp that effectively moves the guitar nut up the neck, creating a different tuning without touching your tuning pegs.
-Many popular songs require a capo to play them properly (you aren’t going to impress your friends with a rendition of *Wonderwall* without a capo on your second fret)
+Many popular songs require a capo to play them properly (you aren’t going to impress your friends with a rendition of *Wonderwall* without a capo on your second fret).
 * If you live in London (and if you read this, you probably do), check out Denmark Street, otherwise known as Tin Pan Alley, near to Tottenham Court road.
 An entire street filled with music shops (mostly devoted to guitar).
-Great for inspiration and for sourcing cheap gear (or for dropping £30k on a 1950s Fender Stratocaster)
+Great for inspiration and for sourcing cheap gear (or for dropping £30k on a 1950s Fender Stratocaster).

 ## 🏃: Next steps